Welcome to Singing Sense!

 Is your work/life balance at a crossroads, and you don't feel fulfilled in either?

-This free resource pack contains a lesson on postural alignment from my upcoming course "Singing Sense - A holistic approach for singers", my postural alignment slides and selected articles I wrote over the years.
+This free resource pack contains a lesson on postural alignment, my postural alignment slides and selected articles I wrote over the years.
 They will give an insight into questions related to voice care, performance psychology and life and career coaching for artists.

-Please feel free to join the private Facebook group related to my courses, in which you can ask your questions, will be provided with interesting information, regular Q&A and Facebook Live sessions:
+Please feel free to join the private Facebook group, where you can ask your questions, will be provided with interesting information, regular Q&A and Facebook Live sessions.

 My vocal journey was more straightforward (thanks to the amazing teachers I had throughout my life) than finally settling on a career path that was right for me.
 After focusing on vocal performance for the best of a decade, I chose to make the full change to teaching/coaching.
 It allowed me to find true balance, start a family and do what I love most and do best: Working with people, and helping them to become the singers and artists they deserve to be.